integreat-io/integreat-transformers/README.md

   in `undefined`
 - If the operand value is not a number, the pipeline value will be untouched

+### `round`

+Will round the pipeline value to the given `precision`.
+Default precision is `0`, i.e. rounding to integer. `precision` may also be set to `floor` or `ceil`, in order to always round up or down to the next integer.

+- Strings are parsed to a float if possible
+- Rounding is always done away from zero by default, i.e. -3.5 will be rounded to -4, and not -3.
+This may be change to rounding towards +∞ by setting the `roundTowardsInfinity` operand to `true`
+- `floor` and `ceil` is not affected by the `roundTowardsInfinity` operand, and `floor` will always be away from +∞ and `ceil` towards +∞.
+This might change in the future

 ### `truncate`

 When a `length` operand is set, a given string that is longer than this length